-The NSW Government is providing $500,000 to investigate options for replacing the Warroo Bridge with a new concrete bridge.
+The NSW Government has committed $10 million to replace the Warroo Bridge with a new concrete bridge.
 The bridge is located over the Lachlan River on Warroo Bridge Road, 46 kilometres west of Forbes.

 The Warroo Bridge was built in 1909 and is in poor condition due to age.
 It is narrow and is not suitable for use by modern day heavy vehicles with a Higher Mass Limit (HML) load.